 - Students will start writing their thesis in this course.

 - Students should start research with their thesis faculty mentor a full semester prior to taking BIOL 4960H.
 For most students, this means starting research by spring of Junior year.

 BIOL 4961H: Thesis Writing in the Biological Sciences: Conveying and Contextualizing Results

 - Enroll Senior year.
 Available spring only.

-- Students continue to write thesis and complete it in this course.
+- Students will complete their thesis in this course.

-Some circumstances such as graduating early, going abroad, or starting UHP as a post-freshman admit, students may enroll in two prep courses concurrently with permission (i.e. BIOL 2960H/3960H or BIOL 3960H/4960H).
-Be sure to check in with your Academic Advisor and Thesis Faculty Rep, Dr. Leslie Schiff (email@example.com).
+Some circumstances, such as graduating early, going abroad, or starting UHP as a post-freshman admit, may require students expedite the thesis course sequence.
+If you are considering a departure from the standard thesis course timeline, be sure to check in with your Academic Advisor and Thesis Faculty Rep, Dr. Leslie Schiff (email@example.com).